Blignaut24/NederLearn_V5/TESTING.md

 ## Why Test Performance?

-* Makes sure our website loads fast.
+* Makes sure our website loads fast
-* Helps find things that slow down our pages.
+* Helps find things that slow down our pages
-* Improves user experience.
+* Improves user experience
-* Helps with search engine rankings.
+* Helps with search engine rankings

 ## How to Run Performance Tests

-1. Open Google Chrome in Incognito mode (Ctrl+Shift+N).
+1. Open Google Chrome in Incognito mode (Ctrl+Shift+N)
-2. Right-click on the page you want to test and select "Inspect".
+2. Right-click on the page you want to test and select "Inspect"
-3. Click on the "Lighthouse" tab.
+3. Click on the "Lighthouse" tab
-4. Select what you want to test (Performance, Accessibility, etc.).
+4. Select what you want to test (Performance, Accessibility, etc.)
-5. Click "Generate report".
+5. Click "Generate report"

 ## Testing Scope

-* Desktop Performance: How the site runs on computers.
+* Desktop Performance: How the site runs on computers
-* Mobile Performance: How the site runs on phones and tablets.
+* Mobile Performance: How the site runs on phones and tablets
-* Loading Speed: How quickly pages appear.
+* Loading Speed: How quickly pages appear
-* Interactive Timing: How fast buttons and links respond.
+* Interactive Timing: How fast buttons and links respond

 > **Note**: You can find more details about Lighthouse testing at the official documentation.